24 Life-Saving Facts About Glucose Even People Without Diabetes Should Know

 Artificial sweeteners don’t benefit blood sugar—or do they?

-Among the things that could happen if you stop eating artificial sweeteners may be a better blood sugar level.
-You might think that the fake stuff helps, but some research has suggested that simply the sweet taste is enough to trick your body’s response, as if it was actually receiving sugar.
-Another study (presented at a medical conference but yet to be published in a peer-reviewed journal) suggested that artificial sweeteners may alter the body’s gut response.
+There’s mixed reviews about the impact of artificial sweeteners on blood sugar level.
+Some research has suggested that the sweet taste is enough to trick your body’s response, as if it was actually receiving sugar.
 But, the sweetener stevia may hold some promise for actually reducing blood sugar, according to one study.
 “Some research suggests stevia may have a beneficial impact on blood glucose levels, however, more research needs to be done in this area,” Palinski-Wade says.

 Poor sleep isn’t great for blood sugar

-Fact: You are more likely to eat more when you’re sleep deprived—385 calories more, according to a study.
+Fact: You are more likely to eat more when you’re sleep deprived.
 Plus, you’ll likely be craving junk food, which is not exactly great for your blood sugar level.
 According to the National Sleep Foundation, the connection may be because with lack of sleep, hormones get out of whack, and the stress hormone cortisol may prevent insulin from doing its job properly.
 With short-term sleep deprivation, levels can go back to normal with two nights of good sleep.
 But for long-term problems sleeping, including sleep apnea, see your doctor to reduce your diabetes risk.

 There are several ways to self-test blood sugar

-There are science-backed strategies to drop blood sugars back to a normal range, and Clement says she puts diabetes education at the forefront of what we should all know about glucose.
+There are science-backed strategies to drop blood sugar back to a normal range, and Clement says she puts diabetes education at the forefront of what everyone should know about glucose.
 “There is not enough emphasis on the consequences of uncontrolled diabetes and resulting complications such as neuropathy, heart disease, eye disease, and kidney disease,” she says.
 “In addition to good medical care, diabetes self-management education can help patients learn to take care of their disease.”